-- Keeping clothes and other belongings in order. - Keeping the camp clean and picking up litter. - Taking good care of camp equipment, putting equipment away after use, and helping counselors clean up after activities. - Being on time for meals. - Being conscientious about personal cleanliness. - Participating with the cabin team in activities and skits as physical ability allows. - Rotating through table setup and dining hall clean up as may be required.
+- Keeping clothes and other belongings in order is important. - Keeping the camp clean and picking up litter. - It is important to take diligent care of camp equipment, put equipment away after use, and helping counselors clean up after activities is important. - Being on time for meals. - Being conscientious about personal cleanliness is important. - Participating with the cabin team in activities and skits as physical ability allows. - Rotating through table setup and dining hall clean up as may be required.